-To generate wealth, you’ll need to take more efforts by simply parking your savings in fixed deposits or savings account.
-To actually create wealth, one needs to invest in investment options that offers returns higher than the rate of inflation.
-For investors with low risk-appetite, SIPs can be one of the best investment routes to generate wealth over a period of time.
+To generate wealth, you’ll need to take more effort by simply parking your savings in fixed deposits or savings account.
+To actually create wealth, one needs to invest in investment options that offer returns higher than the rate of inflation.
+For investors with low risk appetite, SIPs can be one of the best investment routes to generate wealth over a period of time.

 - Investment goal: